bodkan/demografr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# *demografr*: Simple and efficient ABC toolkit for R
+# *demografr*: A simple and efficient ABC toolkit for R

 <!-- badges: start -->
 <!-- badges: end -->